Skip to main content

 Flows

 Flows streamline the management of conversation paths, allowing you to make edits without switching back to the build section.
 For example, while working on the "Book a Test Drive" flow, you can see relevant nodes like text and carousel.
 By entering/copying the journey name, you can locate all nodes, modify them in functions, and any updates will be automatically reflected in the flow.
-This makes managing your bot’s conversations much more efficient.
+This makes managing your AI-agent’s conversations much more efficient.

 Localization

-The Localization feature allows you to easily add translation capabilities to your bot.
+The Localization feature allows you to easily add translation capabilities to your AI-agent.
 Instead of creating separate workflows for each language, it offers a unified solution.
 For instance, the phrase "Hi, how are you?" can be translated into various languages, like English, Hindi, and Tamil, ensuring users receive messages in their preferred language.
 For more details, visit documentation.

 Using functions in flows